 Scenes from the Ipswich River on the Riverwalk Mural by Alan Pearsall

-Narrative: the Ipswich River, starting at the Ipswich town line on Topsfield Road
+Ipswich River, from the Ipswich town line on Topsfield Road

 In February of 1824, permission was given to build a dam here in order to provide water power for a mill, but it was not built until 1829.
 This dam was said to be about 6’ tall in a 1918 report and is still standing today.
 Foote Brothers Canoe Rentals was established here in 1955 and is still in operation today with second and third generation family members operating the business.The first mill built here was a Sawmill in 1829.
 In 1834 it was converted into a Textile Mill.
 It produced hosiery as well as woolen goods and was in operation until a fire in January of 1884 destroyed it.
 The foundation can still be seen today.
 A long sluiceway was built here and runs parallel with the river, directing the water flow under the mill.